Afghanistan says Pakistan bombed Khost, killing nine children and a woman

 Authorities in Afghanistan say Pakistani forces have bombed a house in the country’s southeastern Khost province, killing at least nine children and a woman.

-Zabihullah Mujahid, the spokesman for the Taliban administration, said on Tuesday that the attack took place at midnight in the Gorbuz district of Khost province.
+Zabihullah Mujahid, the spokesman for the Taliban administration, said on Tuesday that the attack took place at midnight (19:30 GMT) in the Gurbuz district of Khost province.

 Recommended Storieslist of 4 items